chiragbharadwaj/ro/spec/README.md

 #   • A primitive type, like int, bool, or string
 #   • A pair of types
 #   • A list, whose elements are homogeneously of one type
-#   • A user-defined type, specified by an identifier
+#   • A user-defined type/record, specified by an identifier
 TYPE ::=
   | unit
   | int